FrostyThe2022Snowman/AMostWonderfulAdventure/README.md

 If you are reading this, you have won a random* selection to take part in the great snowman adventure!

-You can start by clicking the text file named "the_start" Have fun!
+You can start by clicking the text file named "the_start."
+Have fun!
 The Internet is always your best friend, and there are clues that may help you solve some of the *ciphers*.

 As for who I am - well, that's of least importance for now.